guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 *   Original ESP32 (WROOM-32 /DevKitC)
 *   ESP32-S2 series
-*   Waveshare-esp32-s3-touch-lcd-2.8 (incompatible with selectable profile system)
+*   Waveshare-esp32-s3-touch-lcd-2.8 (Unable to boot with most recent firmware)

 <br>
 Each variation of ESP board has its own pinout and specific GPIO pins suitable for for IR signal input.
 It is particularly important to obtain pinout information and know which GPIO pins are actually free for use (not strapping pins or already assigned to other board functions).
 Because that process can be overwhelming, four board configuration "hardware" files have been supplied.
 These pre-define board type and pinouts.
 Most likely, you can simply specify one of the supplied hardware files within your make file.

-Example "make" files provided have already been configured for those specific boards.
+Hardware files provided have already been configured for those specific boards.
 Easiest way to proceed is to use one of the exact same boards as I have for this project.
-If you follow the same board selection and pin wiring that I made, you can directly use one of the supplied make files to create an IR to Bluetooth translator.
+If you follow the same board selection and pin wiring that I made, you can directly use one of the supplied hardwared files when creating an IR to Bluetooth translator.

 ### Using Other ESP Boards